-In September, it was reported that of overly-handsy visitors approaching and/or attempting to feed these wild animals prompted a number of attacks, leading the U.S. Forest Service to close the entire trail network.
-The temporary closure allowed time for the goats to find other sources of food - rather than expect handouts from humans.
+In September, it was reported that overly-handsy visitors were approaching and/or attempting to feed these wild animals, which prompted a number of attacks.
+In response, the U.S. Forest Service was forced to close the entire trail network.
+The temporary closure allowed time for the goats to find other sources of food, rather than expect handouts from humans.
 No food = no need to charge (so long as you keep your distance, that is).

 As an added side note, the traditional mountain goat isn't a goat at all, by definition.
 It is officially called a "goat-antelope."
 The more you know.